Saint Benedict School Celebrates Hispanic Heritage

-Father Kauffmann (along with Father Tom Mattingly and Father John Peck, OSB) is walking the medieval pilgrimage route known as the Camino of Santiago Compostela, a 490-mile pilgrimage from San Jean to the Cathedral of Santiago de Compostela in northwestern Spain, a place that by tradition marks the burial place of Saint James, son of Zebedee and apostle.
-For a map of the route Father is taking, the Camino Frances, links to more information, and updates from the trail, please see Father's blog, saintbenedictblog.wordpress.com .
+Father Kauffmann is back from walking the medieval pilgrimage route known as the Camino of Santiago Compostela, a 490-mile pilgrimage from Saint Jean to the Cathedral of Santiago de Compostela in northwestern Spain, a place that by tradition marks the burial place of Saint James, son of Zebedee and apostle.
+For a map of the route Father took, links to more information, and updates from the trail, please see Father's blog, saintbenedictblog.wordpress.com .

 Pray for Christians in Iraq